cifanip/quantitative-finance/cases/05_persistent_homology/index.md

 The arrows shown below the filtration represent the birth and death of homologically non-trivial loops.
 In $K_2$ a first hole is detected, which becomes trivial in $K_3$.
 Two subsequent holes are detected in $K_3$ and $K_4$, respectively, which endure beyond $K_4$.

 The long-lived elemetns of $H_q$ are deemed important in topological data analysis, as they represent a signature of the underlying process.
-Persistent homology is therefore a powerful tool for data analysis and processing, and it is often combined with statistical or machine learning forecasting methods to extract meaningful patterns and improve predictive modeling.
+Detecing such structures is the essence of persistent homology computations.
+Furthermore, the latter is often used as a preprocessing step to prepare data as input for subsequent statistical or machine learning forecasting methods.

 ## 2. Computations